franzinc/agraph-python/docs/src/tutorial/example001.rst

 .. testoutput:: example1

-   Current triple indices: i, gospi, gposi, gspoi, ospgi, posgi, spogi
+   Current triple indices: i, gposi, gspoi, ospgi, posgi, psogi, spogi

 The indices that begin with "g" are sorted primarily by subgraph (or "context").
 If your application does not use subgraphs, you should